richartkeil/notion-guardian/README.md

 5. Store the name of your newly created private repo in the `REPO_NAME` secret (in this case "my-notion-backup").
 6. Store the email that should be used to commit changes (usually your GitHub account email) in the `REPO_EMAIL` secret.
 7. Obtain your Notion space-id and token as described [in this Medium post](https://medium.com/@arturburtsev/automated-notion-backups-f6af4edc298d).
 Store it in the `NOTION_SPACE_ID` and `NOTION_TOKEN` secret.
+8. You will also need to obtain your `notion_user_id` the same way and store it in a `NOTION_USER_ID` secret.
-8. Click the "Actions" tab on the forked repo and enable actions by clicking the button.
+9. Click the "Actions" tab on the forked repo and enable actions by clicking the button.
-9. On the left sidebar click the "Backup Notion Workspace" workflow.
+10. On the left sidebar click the "Backup Notion Workspace" workflow.
 A notice will tell you that "Scheduled Actions" are disabled, so go ahead and click the button to enable them.
-10. Wait until the action runs for the first time or push a commit to the repo to trigger the first backup.
+11. Wait until the action runs for the first time or push a commit to the repo to trigger the first backup.
-11. Check your private repo to see that an automatic commit with your Notion workspace data has been made.
+12. Check your private repo to see that an automatic commit with your Notion workspace data has been made.
 Done 🙌

 ## How it works